 Results can only be given out to the individual patient, unless permission is authorised.

 There are Community Health Nurses attached to the Practice.
-The Nurses hold a Treatment Room Clinic, Mondays, Wednesdays and Fridays and as demand requires in Doune at 9.00am - 10.00am for procedures such as wound dressing, suturing removal, blood tests and injections etc. Please contact reception at Doune to make an appointment.
+The Nurses hold a Treatment Room Clinic, Mondays, Tuesdays, Thursdays and Fridays and as demand requires in Doune at 9.00am - 10.00am for procedures such as wound dressing, suturing removal and injections etc. Please contact reception at Doune to make an appointment.
 The Nurses will attend to all nursing requirements of patients confined to their homes and are also closely involved with the palliative care of terminally ill patients.